molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 ----
 `int(x: number | string) -> int`

-* If x is a boolean or integer: returns a 64-bit integer equal to x.
+* If x is a boolean or integer: returns an integer equal to x.
-* If x is a float: returns the closest 64-bit integer to x.
+* If x is a float: returns the closest integer to x.
    * Note that this is *NOT* the same as the Python `int` function, because __if x is halfway between two integers, the nearest *even integer* is returned.__
 * If x is a __*decimal* string representation of an integer__: returns the integer that is represented. *This means hex numbers can't be parsed by this function, and you should use `num` below instead for that.*